Transport information and strategy

 The National Cycle Network was created by the charity Sustrans.
 The cycle routes are designed to minimise contacts of cyclists with motorists.
 For more information visit their website.

-Trains – Local Community Rail Partnership and Journey Planner
+Trains – Local Community Rail Partnerships and Journey Planner

 The core objective of the partnership is to increase awareness and use of the Bristol to Weymouth services, in turn contributing to economic growth, carbon reduction and other key priorities for local authority partners.